The Allenby Bridge

 Once inside, I looked around and was surprised to see in the carpeted waiting room a woman in a hijab, breastfeeding–a sight that was quite unexpected and pleasantly surprising, not in a perverted way, but in an “oh, cool, they can do that here too” sort of way.
 I was under the impression Muslim women were majorly repressed, but this sight made me think otherwise.

 After a bit of waiting, I was ushered over to buy a ticket for a shuttlebus that would bring me across the border.
 Thats about the time I realized something was amiss.

 While I thought I had been at the border between Jordan and Israel in the north, it turns out I was at a different border crossing.

-So, I was a bit off course.
-Although turning around was an option, I needed to get to Israel eventually for a flight, so I figured I might as well charge through on the current course.
+Although turning around was an option at that point, I needed to get to Israel eventually for a flight and didn’t really have anyone to turn to in Jordan, so I figured I might as well charge through on the current course.
 At this point I was in a state of panic, yet remained calm and composed.